-- 7.1 Our schools curriculum is "broad and balanced" in accordance with Ofsted guidance.
-It promotes respect, tolerance and diversity.
-Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others. - 7.2 Our schools PSHE provision is embedded across the curriculum, including in SMSC.
-It directs our assemblies and underpins the ethos of the school.
-It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
-UNICEFS Rights respecting schools programme is used to support our pupils recognition of basic human rights. - 7.3 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
+- 7.1 Our schools Capability Curriculum is "broad and balanced" in accordance with Ofsted guidance and National Curriculum statutory requirements.
+It promotes respect, tolerance, diversity and cohesion.
+Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others. - 7.2 PSHE provision is embedded across the curriculum, including in SMSC.
+It directs our assemblies and underpins the ethos of the school(s).
+It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance through the Trust Capabilities Curriculum and our Visible Learning Programme as well as setting high standards and expectations for themselves through the schools' vision and values.
+UNICEFS Rights respecting schools programme is used to support our pupils' recognition of basic human rights. - 7.3 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the internet.